Girl's Not Grey: Music video

 A music video directed by David Slade was released shortly after the single's release.
 According to the Fuse TV program IMX, the video is similar to Slade's previous video for "Sour Girl" by Stone Temple Pilots, which also features a strange environment and human-sized rabbit characters.
 The concepts within the video are similar to the basic plot of Lewis Carroll's novel Alice's Adventures in Wonderland, featuring a little girl that follows a rabbit into an alternate reality.

 A completely black version of the band performs in an alley, where a blue-haired girl in black clothing follows a pink human-sized rabbit through Jade Puget to an alternate reality, where the band is seen performing in full color.
 The location is a mostly red and pink landscape, with pink flower petals falling.
 The rabbit is now blue and the girl's clothes pink, with her head now a plastic cartoon mask expressing euphoria.
 The girl continues to follow the rabbit to the top of a hill, where she sees the band performing.
-She is saddened after realizing the rabbit has left her.
+She is saddened after seeing that the rabbit has left her.
 She is enveloped by a whirlwind of petals, which consume her.
 Petals burst out of Havok's chest, and even fall in the alley where the colorless version of the band finishes playing the song.

 There is also an alternate version of the video which simply features the band performing in the alley covered in black paint but does not feature the girl, human-sized rabbits, or the alternate reality setting.

-By early 2023, the rabbit suit had been donated to the yet-to-be-opened Punk Rock Museum in Las Vegas.
+By early 2023, the rabbit suit had been donated to the Punk Rock Museum in Las Vegas, which opened on April 1 of that year.